Improve Your Remote Leadership with Microsoft Teams

 If you’re looking to jazz up your channels a little bit, you have the option to add an array of third-party applications by clicking the plus icon on the top toolbar (see below).
 Adding these options will help personalize your channel so it’s better suited for your organization.
 Beware: some third-party applications may need you to purchase a license.

 Make a Team Roster to support your remote leadership

 Similar to a roster, a playbook is a tab that can be added to any channel.
-Your playbook can be anything you want, it can be a PowerPoint, an Excel, a OneNote (our favourite for its efficient search!) or even a PDF document.
-The whole purpose of your playbook is to display your teams’ goals and objectives openly so employees are clear on the company direction.
+Your playbook can be anything you want, it can be a PowerPoint, an Excel, a OneNote (our favorite for its efficient search!), or even a PDF document.
+The whole purpose of your playbook is to display your teams’ goals and objectives openly so employees are clear on the company’s direction.

 We may be starting to sound a little repetitive here, but Microsoft Planner is also an application that can be added to any channel.
 Microsoft Planner helps you stay updated on tasks and see how your team is progressing in meeting theirs.
 Within Planner, you can create separate ‘buckets’ that are divided up based on your business needs.
 You can have a bucket for each goal or a bucket for each team member.
 Either way, Planner acts as the scoreboard that helps to keep track of performance.
 For more information on Microsoft Planner, check out our blog post on it.